DavidMorton/Glenn-Morton-Books/README.md

 Adam, Apes and Anthropology (1997, ISBN 0-9648227-2-5)

 In 2015, he decided to release them into the public domain and posted the PDFs of the books on his website.
 Later, around 2018, his views began to change, and fearing the negative effects his books may have on the faith of some, he subsequently removed them from his website.
-Nevertheless, the PDF copies were out, and there are some who are repackaging and selling his books online.
+Nevertheless, the PDF copies were out, and there are some who are repackaging and selling his books online via Amazon.com and Lulu.com.
 While we cannot stop them, given that my father had turned his book over to the public domain, we can at least reduce the profiteering by providing them free of charge to all who are interested.

 His views, at the time of his death, are best represented by his book Eden was Here: New Evidence for the Historicity of Genesis, which you can find [here](https://www.amazon.com/Eden-was-Here-Evidence-Historicity/dp/B08DSX3GLX).